thirdtank/brut/brutrb.com/getting-started.md

 # Getting Started

 Brut is developed alongside a separate gem called `mkbrut`, which allows you to create a new Brut app.
-It will set up you dev environment as well.
+It will set up your dev environment as well.

 ## Get `mkbrut`

-If you have a Ruby 3.4 (or later) environment set up on your computer, you can use
-RubyGems:
+The simplest way to use `mkbrut` is to use an existing [Docker image](https://hub.docker.com/repository/docker/thirdtank/mkbrut/general).
+You don't have to install or configure Ruby:

 ```
+docker run \
+       -v "$PWD":"$PWD" \
+       -w "$PWD" \
+       -it \
+       thirdtank/mkbrut \
-gem install mkbrut
+       mkbrut my-new-app
 ```

-If not, we recommend you use a pre-built Docker image:
+If you already have Ruby 3.4 installed, you can install `mkbrut` directly:

 ```
-docker pull XXXX
+> gem install mkbrut
+> mkbrut my-new-app
 ```

 ## Init Your App